Already have your enrollment code? Enroll today!

 String-playing students from 7th through 12th grade are welcome

 Complete the application by clicking on the button below.
-Upon approval, you will be sent a link to enroll for Youth Strings Camp.
+Upon approval, you will be sent a link and code to enroll for Youth Strings Camp.
 At this time, a non-refundable deposit of $50 per person will be due by May 16, 2014.
 Make checks payable to Eureka College with memo “Youth Strings at Eureka 2014.”